 Type: Open-source web services testing tool

-This open-source API testing tool is designed for REST and SOAP web services.
-Key features include automated functional, performance, regression, and security testing.
+SoapUI is an open-source API testing tool built for REST and SOAP web services.
+It supports automated functional, regression, performance, and security testing.

-Users can also choose the commercial version, ReadyAPI (formerly SoapUI Pro), for more advanced capabilities.
+Users can also upgrade to the commercial version, ReadyAPI (formerly SoapUI Pro), for expanded capabilities.

 Feature highlights: